 Content marketing works.
 In fact, so long as the material you produce is of extremely good quality, Content Marketing can work REALLY well.
-In 2013, I generated over £150,000 in fees and sales from this blog, exclusively through Content Marketing.
+Last year, I generated over £150,000 in fees and sales from this blog, exclusively through Content Marketing.

 You may or may not be familiar with the phrase Content Marketing, yet you visit content marketing sites every time you access the Internet.
 When you visit news sites, entertainment sites or blogs like this, which offer business advice, you are visiting a site that uses content (useful information) to market itself.
 Content Marketing can successfully be used to market any type of business and it is unbeatable when it comes to attracting new clients, sales leads, inquiries and subscribers.

 Briefly, here’s how Content Marketing works:

 - You build and market a website and stock it with FREE information that has real value to your prospective clients, whilst offering them the opportunity to purchase goods, services (or both), which are closely linked to the information you give away.

 For instance, on this blog I provide thousands of marketing ideas and regular, valuable, free marketing advice.
 People read the information, use the ideas and share what they find here with their friends.
 Then, some of those people see the quality of my information and decide to hire me, when they need expert marketing help.
 Others buy my audio program.

 Over the past 19 years, I have spoken about Content Marketing to thousands of people.
 The most common question they ask is a version of this: